Organizing your #ProtestPP event

 Always treat the police with respect.
 Let them talk first, and do not interrupt.
 Nothing turns a law enforcement officer against you more quickly than being interrupted.

-If, on the day of the protest or in advance, police ask you how many people you expect to be at the event, honestly tell them that you’re not sure.
+If, on the day of the event or in advance, police ask you how many people you expect to be at the event, honestly tell them that you’re not sure.

 Do your best to comply with reasonable directives from police, but don’t give them the opportunity to restrict your activities or location by asking too many questions.
 For example, if they ask you to reduce the volume of the P.A., do so, but don’t go out of your way to seek approval for the new volume level, risking an order to turn it down more.